-We provide support services to enable students to learn appropriate behavior and pro-social skills.
+Support services are provided to enable students to learn appropriate behavior and pro-social skills.

-We assist students in transferring newly acquired skills to situations and behaviors they encounter outside the school environment.
+Students are assisted in transferring newly acquired skills to situations and behaviors they encounter outside the school environment.
 The multicultural demographics in Orange County assist teachers and students in learning respect for the diversity of many cultures.